dclements9/Hara-Backend/README.md

 1. 3 Users/Students
 2. 3 Lessons (With associated users)
-3. 2 Challanges (With associated users)
+3. 2 Challenges (With associated users)

 To view json data: navigate to http://localhost:3001 in a web browser.
 Or visit: [Hara-Frontend](https://github.com/dclements9/Hara-Frontend) to fully interact with Hara.